 It’s only natural for small business owners to want to take care of their taxes themselves.
 It is, after all, a huge responsibility that not everyone has the time or knowledge to deal with.
 But it’s important for any small business owner who wants to be successful in the long run to know what they are doing when it comes to tax law.
-Taxes are an integral part of running a successful company, and making sure you comply can save you from penalties later on down the line.
-Tax lawyers such as Atty Gilbert Aslor from the Philippines are excellent resources for small business owners who are seeking advice on how to take care of their business taxes.
+Taxes are an integral part of running a successful company, and making sure you comply can save you from penalties later on down the line. tax attorney chicago il such as Atty Gilbert Aslor from the Philippines are excellent resources for small business owners who are seeking advice on how to take care of their business taxes.

 This article will cover five things every small business owner should know about tax law in the Philippines, so read on!

 Taxes are necessary whether you’re an entrepreneur or not

 It’s important to keep in mind that even if your company is small, it still needs to pay taxes.
 This is something that many small business owners tend to forget, but your company needs to pay taxes.
 You may think of them as annoying fees you don’t want to deal with, but the truth is they are necessary since they help fund government operations and programs, which in turn make up a large part of our economy.

 Register with the Bureau of Internal Revenue (BIR)

 You must register with the Bureau of Internal Revenue (BIR) before starting a business, including corporations, non-stock associations, single proprietorships, partnerships, and trusts.
 You can file for your BIR registration before you even start your business.
 Still, it’s important to note that once you have paid taxes on an income in a particular year, if the amount received is more than what was previously reported during the filing of the said company or individual, then there are penalties.

 Be Aware Of The Different Kinds Of Taxes And Their Rates